Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Microwave backscatter modeling and inversion results

-In order to compute the marginal posterior probability of each physical parameter, we use a Bayesian statistical model and fitting algorithms based on Markov chain Monte Carlo inversion (MCMC).
-In order to assess the capability of the method to retrieve the physical parameters, synthetic tests are done and exemplified in figure \ref{fig:synth}.
-Backscatter signal is computed from the GO model ((\ref{eq:go}) + (\ref{eq:vpp})) and with $\epsilon' = 1.55$, $s = \xi/\zeta = 0.10$, and $a = 0.30$ for different incidence angles somewhat taken randomly with significant gaps between 30$^\circ$ and 50$^\circ$.
-Gaussian noise is added on the mean values independently for each incidence angle considered with a standard deviation of 0.3 dB.
+In order to compute the marginal posterior probability of each physical parameter, we use a Bayesian statistical model and fitting algorithms based on {the} Markov Chain Monte Carlo inversion (MCMC) method \citep{Salvatier2016}.
+We assess the capability of the method to correctly retrieve the physical parameters, synthetic tests are done as illustrated in Figure \ref{fig:synth}b.
+In this example{,} the backscatter function is computed from the GO+Vol. model with $\epsilon' = 1.55$, $s = \xi/\zeta = 0.10$, and $a = 0.30$ for a variety of incidence angles randomly drawn with significant gaps between 30$^\circ$ and 50$^\circ$.
+Gaussian noise is independently added on the mean values for each incidence angle with a standard deviation of 0.3 dB which corresponds to the $\sqrt{N_{RMS}}$ of the derived noise obtained from NLDSAR {technique} \citep{Lucas2014b}.
 Uncertainties are simulated from a uniform distribution with 1-$\sigma$ at 0.6 dB.
-We therefore obtained realistic data that mimic the actual data from Cassini SAR (figures \ref{fig:dirflo} and \ref{fig:synth} and Appendix A3).
-As shown on the example in figure \ref{fig:synth}, true parameters are correctly assessed by the method.
+We therefore obtain realistic synthetic data that mimic the actual data from Cassini SAR (Figure \ref{fig:synth} and Appendix A3).
+As shown in the example in Figure \ref{fig:synth}b, true parameters are accurately assessed by our inversion scheme.
+This method also presents the advantage {of providing} confidence intervals for each of the retrieved parameters.